OWASP/owasp-mastg/Document/0x06e-Testing-Cryptography.md

 Mobile SDKs offer standard implementations of RNG algorithms that produce numbers with sufficient artificial randomness.

-#### Static Analysis
+#### Analysis

 Apple provides developers with the [Randomization Services](https://developer.apple.com/reference/security/randomization_services "Randomization Services") application programming interface (API) that generates cryptographically secure random numbers.

-The Randomisation Services API uses the `SecRandomCopyBytes` function to perform the numbers generation.
+The Randomization Services API uses the `SecRandomCopyBytes` function to perform the numbers generation.
 This is a wrapper function for the `/dev/random` device file, which provides cryptographically secure pseudorandom value from 0 to 255 and performs concatenation.

+Verify that all random numbers are generated using this API - there is no reason why developers should use a different one.

 In Swift, the [`SecRandomCopyBytes` API](https://developer.apple.com/reference/security/1399291-secrandomcopybytes "SecRandomCopyBytes (Swift)") is defined as follows:
 ```